harpua555/Centauri-Carbon-Spool-Manager/PYTHON_README.md

 - That's it!
 Length is calculated automatically

 **Managing spools:**
+- **Lock/Unlock** - Protect configuration during printing
-- **Reset Spool** button - Prepare for a new filament roll
+- **Reset Spool** button - Clear spool for new filament (auto-unlocks first)
-- **Mark Empty** button - Mark spool as used up
+- **Mark Empty (Quick Reload)** button - Mark as empty and reset with same initial weight
 - **Undo Last Print** button - Restore filament if wrong spool selected

-**Quick Dashboard:**
-- Copy the YAML from `custom_components/centauri_spool_manager/lovelace/dashboard.yaml`
-- Paste into a new dashboard card
+**Dashboard:**
+- Automatically created on installation as "Spool Manager" in your sidebar
-- Shows all spools with controls and status
+- Shows overview of all spools with gauges
+- Individual tabs for detailed spool configuration
+- If you need to recreate it manually, use the YAML from:
+  `custom_components/centauri_spool_manager/lovelace/dashboard.yaml`

 ## What You Get

 **For each spool, you'll see:**
 - Name, material type, and density settings
+- **Spool state** - ready, configured, active, or empty
 - Remaining filament (length & weight)
-- Percentage remaining
+- Percentage remaining with color-coded gauge
-- Last print usage
+- Last print usage for undo functionality

 **Controls available:**
+- **Lock Switch** - Prevent accidental changes during printing
 - **Set Weight** number entity - Set weight in grams, length calculated automatically
-- **Reset Spool** button - Prepare for new filament roll
+- **Reset Spool** button - Prepare for new filament roll (auto-unlocks)
+- **Mark Empty (Quick Reload)** button - Reset with same initial conditions
-- **Undo Last Print** button - Restore if wrong spool selected
+- **Undo Last Print** button - Restore filament if wrong spool selected
-- **Mark Empty** button - Mark spool as used up

 **Services (for automation):**
 - `centauri_spool_manager.set_spool_weight`